-C. Unless disclosed within a separate schedule to the financial statements, a summary of the capital expenditures incurred by the District in development of public facilities in the report year, as well as any capital improvements or projects proposed to be undertaken in the five (5) years following the report year.
+the report year, as well as any capital improvements or projects proposed to be undertaken in the five (5) years following the report year.

-Construction activities undertaken under Phase 1 and Phase 2 of Founders Village Filing No. 24 have been completed.
-The public improvements therein were paid for and acquired by the District (or other public entities) following the terms of that certain Advance and Reimbursement and Facilities Acquisition Agreement dated December 28, 2018 by and among the District, Fourth Investment USA, LLC, and Richmond American Homes of Colorado, Inc.
+Construction activities undertaken for Founders Village Filing No. 24 have been completed.
+The public improvements therein were paid for and acquired by the District (or other public entities) following the terms of that certain Advance and Reimbursement and Facilities Acquisition Agreement dated December 28, 2018 by and among the District, Fourth Investment USA, LLC, and Richmond American Homes of Colorado, Inc. (the "Richmond Agreement").
+As of the date of this report, 0 is outstanding under the Richmond Agreement.